Need to know

 Certain specialties also have training spots that are “civilian sponsored” (Civ-Spon).
 This designation can give applicants a boost in the NRMP as their salary and benefits are paid by the military.
 Civ-Spon are highly prized by civilian residency programs; by accepting these applicants they will have access to a trainee they do not need to cover financially.

 Applicants need to know, however, that Civ-Spon residency training does not count toward your service payback time, or active duty service commitment (ADSC), and Civ-Spon training typically results in a longer required ADSC than completing an active duty military or civilian deferred residency.
-For instance, if an HSPS scholar receives four years of support for medical school, then completes a three-year AD or Civ Def residency, the scholar would ultimately owe four years of active duty service outside of residency.
-But an HSPS scholar receiving the same amount of support who completed a three-year Civ-Spon residency would owe seven years of active duty service outside of residency.
+For instance, if an HPSP scholar receives four years of support for medical school, then completes a three-year AD or Civ Def residency, the scholar would ultimately owe four years of active duty service outside of residency.
+But an HPSP scholar receiving the same amount of support who completed a three-year Civ-Spon residency would owe seven years of active duty service outside of residency.

 Timeline